Hernias in dogs are tears or weaknesses in abdominal muscles that allow internal organs or fatty tissue to pass through to other parts of the body.

 Types Of Hernias In Dogs

-There are five types of hernias that affect different organs and areas of the body, though they all affect parts of the abdomen.
+There are five types of hernias that affect different organs and areas of the body, although they all affect parts of the abdomen.
 Over 90 percent of hernias are the result of genetics, though physical trauma and injury do sometimes cause hernias.

 The following are the five types of hernia a dog may suffer from: